ysugimoto/twist/README.md

 ## Merging configuration from various kind of files and defaults

-This package can atwistept kinds of config files (eg. yaml and json and env).
+This package can support kinds of config files (eg. yaml and json and env).
-To merge from some configurations, call `Cascade()` with some of `WithXXX` options and make sure put tag in your struct field which you want to assign:
+To merge from some configurations, call `Mix()` with some of `WithXXX` options and make sure put tag in your struct field which you want to assign:

 ```Go
 package main